 15. Halloween II (1981)

 On paper, the concept here works for a sequel.
 The tale of Laurie Strode (Jamie Lee Curtis) recovering in the hospital while Michael Myers blazes a trail of bloodshed has been canonized as an iconic slasher storyline, and this entry ranks quite high in plenty of other rankings.
-However, Halloween II forgets to include the bare essentials: fully-formed characters and arcs – hell, for most of this thing scenes don’t even really feel complete!
+However, Halloween II forgets to include the bare essentials: fully-formed characters and arcs – hell, plenty of scenes don’t even feel complete!
 Only half-hearted ideas, where the requisite beats of a movie are treated like just that; marks to hit.
-Even the movie’s big reveal of Laurie Strode and Michael Myers being siblings is tossed off like it’s nothing.
+Even the film’s big reveal of Laurie Strode and Michael Myers being siblings is tossed off like it’s nothing.
 If the original Halloween is the blueprint for slashers, 1981’s Halloween II is the blueprint for bad slasher sequels.

 14. Halloween: Resurrection